 Manage Windows LAPS using powershell

-You can backup managed local administrator account password to either Azure Active Directory or on-prem Active directory.
-The password would be stored with the device object.
+You can back up the password for the managed local administrator account to Entra ID or an on-premises Active Directory.
+The password will be stored with the device object.

-First step is to create an application in Azure AD which we will use to access / read managed local admin account password stored in Azure AD.
-You will need to provide permissions to this Azure AD app so that this app can read the device object details.
+The initial step involves creating an application in Entra ID, which we will use to access and read the managed local admin account password stored in Entra ID.
+You must grant this Entra ID app permission to read the device object details.

 You will need to provide below permissions to this app: